beliir/simple-fetch/npm/README.md

 ## Response

-- data: any | null - result of the response or `null` if there war an error
+- data: any | null - result of the request or `null` if there war an error
 - error: null | any - `null` or custom error
 - info: object:
   - headers: object